verbb/formie/docs/developers/custom-field.md

 Fields should extend the `FormField` base class.
 Where it's not possible to extend a class (your class already extends another one), the `FormFieldTrait` should be used.
 In both cases, fields should adhere to the `FormFieldInterface` interface,

 For more complex fields that have sub-fields, you should implement the `SubfieldInterface` interface and use the `SubfieldTrait` trait.
+Similarly, fields that desire nested field behaviour should implement the `NestedFieldInterface` interface and use the `NestedFieldTrait` trait.

-In both cases, our `FormField` class itself extends from Craft's [Field](docs:developers/field) class.
+In all cases, our `FormField` class itself extends from Craft's [Field](docs:developers/field) class.
 This means any methods, attributes or functionality used by regular Craft fields, can be used for your custom Formie fields.

 ## Methods